coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 Additionally, if you have node-exporter installed for grafana stats, you will need to open ports 9100 and 12798.
 Don't forget to update `prometheus.yml` on your prometheus server (aka relaynode1).
 Restart prometheus service for the new relay node to appear in your dashboard.

-## :woman_technologist: 7.
-Configure existing relay or block producing node's topology
+## :woman_technologist: Configuring the Existing Relay or Block-producing Node's Topology

 Finally, add your new **NEW **relay node IP/port information to your **EXISTING **block producer and/or relay node's topology file.
 Modify the **CUSTOM_PEERS section** of the `topologyUpdater.sh`